kmgill/camera_remote_ws/README.md

 A Web API to interact with the Raspberry Pi camera module.

+This project stands up a simple HTTP server built on Tornado with Python.
+Communication with the Raspberry Pi Camera Module is performed using the picamera Python module.

+I'm currently working with a Raspberry Pi V3 from CanaKit and the PI NoIR Camera V2.1 (https://www.raspberrypi.org/products/pi-noir-camera-v2/).
+The code it written for Python 2.7 and utilizes the Pillow, Numpy, picamera, & Tornado packages.

 Goals:
- 1. Support the features of the camera module via the API
+* Support the features of the camera module via the API

+   Full (as reasonable) support of the picamera module

+* Dynamic image processing pipelines

+   Stacking, Drizzle, sharpening, etc

- 2. Build Quick & Simple front-end UI
+* Build Quick and Simple front-end UI

+   Simple jQuery+Bootstrap UI

- 3. Build advanced front-end user interface
+* Build advanced front-end user interface

+   More advanced React-Redux UI

- 4. Image persistance & recall
+* Image persistance & recall

+   Database storage/retrieval of image and exposure metadata.

- 5. Streaming Video
+* Streaming Video

+   Direct from camera

+* Telescope control
- 6. Dynamic astrophotography algorithms/programmable observation sequences
+* Dynamic astrophotography algorithms/programmable observation sequences
- 7. ???
- 8. Profit!

  ## Endpoints